Gardening Houseplants Types of Houseplants

 Pruning

-Despite its complex appearance, lucky bamboo is not pruned and shaped in the same way as bonsai tree, with plant wire and judicious trimming.
-Pruning all of your houseplants is an important part of keeping them healthy.
-This is also true of your lucky bamboo.
-Over time, most plants will become top-heavy, or intricate shapes will begin to lose their form but trimming helps keep that under control.
+Lucky bamboo will benefit from occasional pruning.
+Over time, it may become top-heavy, or intricate shapes will begin to lose their form, so trimming helps maintain its appearance.
 In general, it's not a good idea to cut the main stalk of lucky bamboo.
-Instead, cut the offshoots using sterile snippers.
-You can trim them back to within an inch or two of the main stem.
-New shoots will soon emerge, and the resulting plant will be bushier.
+Instead, cut the offshoots using sterile snippers, and trim them back to within an inch or two of the main stem.
+New shoots will soon emerge, with fuller growth.
 To discourage new growth, dip the cut end in paraffin.

-The shapes of lucky bamboo plants are formed not by trimming, but by rotating the plant stalks in front of a light source, which causes the plant to naturally grow toward the light.
-Professionals often grow stalks on their sides to create their distinctive spiraling shapes.
-But at home, this is a laborious process that takes patience and time to get right.
-It can be accomplished by placing the plants under a three-sided box, then paying close attention to their growth rates, and rotating the plants slowly and regularly.
+The unusual shapes of lucky bamboo plants are formed not by trimming, but by rotating the stalks in front of a light source, which causes the plant to naturally grow toward the light.
+Professionals often grow stalks on their sides to create spiraling shapes.
+But at home, try placing the plants under a three-sided box, pay close attention to their growth rates, and rotate the plants slowly and regularly.

 Propagating Lucky Bamboo